QubitPi/management-blogs/docs/_posts/2020-07-28-6-reactive-jax-rs-client-api.md

 title: Reactive JAX-RS Client API
 tags: [Reactive, API]
 color: purple
+feature-img: "assets/img/pexels/design-art/2020-07-28-6-reactive-jax-rs-client-api/cover.png"
+thumbnail: "assets/img/pexels/design-art/2020-07-28-6-reactive-jax-rs-client-api/cover.png"
 author: QubitPi
 excerpt_separator: <!--more-->
 ---

+<!--more-->

+* TOC
+{:toc}

 Reactive client extension is quite a generic API allowing end users to utilize the popular reactive programming model when using JAX-RS Client.
 The API is designed to be extensible, so any existing reactive framework can integrate with it and there is build in support for CompletionStage.
 Along with describing the API itself, this post also covers existing extension modules and provides hints to implement a custom extension if needed.

-<!--more-->

-* TOC
-{:toc}

 If you are not familiar with the JAX-RS Client API, it is recommended that you see post [Client API](https://qubitpi.github.io/jersey-guide/2020/07/27/5-client-api.html) where the basics of JAX-RS Client API